TimStolp/bachelor_ai/Datastruct and Alg/Assignment 5/circuits/README.md

 ### netlist.py
 Creates netlist class which stores a circuit board as numpy array, a pandas data frame of gate coordinates, and a pandas data frame of gate connections.
 Contains function to solve the gate connections using the a* algorithm.
-The circuit boards have a Z dimension of 5 as this resulted in the best overal score.
-If more layers are added they will end up being used but give worse outcomes.

 ### node.py
 Creates node class which contains information about each node in a path from gate to gate.